Can You Learn to Be Lucky?

 Luck is code for the invisible forces that guide our lives, like privilege, faith, and optimism.
 I wanted to read a book that looked at these factors from an objective lens and couldn't find it—so I wrote it.

-So is success the product of these internal traits?
-Or are our fates just at the whim of the cosmos?
+Is success the product of these internal traits—or are our fates just at the whim of the cosmos?
 What links these two things?
-(After all of these years, speaking about luck is still one of my favorite things to do!)

 A clever, captivating read on how seemingly random events sometimes have predictable patterns behind them.
 If you believe chance favors the prepared mind, this is the book to prepare your mind.